eclipse-ibeji/ibeji/docs/design/README.md

 ### Publish

-Publish a resource value.
+Publish a value for a specific entity.

 #### Request

-- id - The resource's id.
+- entity_id - The entity's id.
-- value - The resource's value.
+- value - The value to publish.

 #### Response